Hamlet and The Art of Revenge

 The Lion King

 Walt Disney’s films obviously target a very specific audience.
 Nearly all of his animated films are meant to appeal to audiences within their childhood years, instilling morals and virtues that Disney deemed important.
 In 1937 both Cosmopolitan and Karl W. Bigelow referred to Walt Disney as "the Aesop of the twentieth century" (Watts 144).
 Disney was considered a moralist, an educator, a child psychologist and even a theologian.
 His films were praised for their positive impact on young viewers by experts on child raising and pyschology (Watts 145).
 The Lion King was released in 1994 during what is considered the Disney Renaissance (1989-1999), a time when Disney was once again creating successful films, most of which were based on fairy tales and other stories meant to teach moral virtues.
 The Lion King, while not a fairy tale, is modeled after several stories including Hamlet.
-Here we see how an analytical lens like appropriation can yield insights; not only does The Lion King refashion Hamlet, it borrows from fairy tales and Disney-inspired moral codes to create a film that embodies a new set of cultural values.
+Fashioning Hamlet to create a much more edifying film, Walt Disney creates a film that stands on its own, with its own purpose.
+By targeting an audience of children, Disney was attempting to mold a population into a culture that embodied the values he deemed significant.
+By creating protagonists who symbolize these values and virtues, Disney hoped to instill a moral code based on Walt Disney's own strong values within viewers.

 Ultimately the “play within the play” in The Lion King serves as both the catalyst for revenge, but also a measure to preserve the moral structure of the protagonist and the movie as a whole.